chrisdfe/vm-shopify-theme/README.md

 ## Getting started

-1. After installing the required node, yarn, and themekit you'll need to run `yarn install` to install node dependencies.
+After installing the required node, yarn, and themekit you'll need to run `yarn install` to install node dependencies.
 After that you should be good to go.

-2. Whenever starting on a new theme, this is the process:
+Whenever starting on a new theme, this is the process:
   1) create a new theme in the shopify UI.
   2) In your terminal, run `theme get --list` to get a list of all current themes.
 You should see your new theme in the list.
 It should look like this:
   `[120288542774] my new theme I just made` copy the number between the `[` and `]`.
 That is the `themeId`.
-  3) `theme get -t {themeId}` to switch
+  3) `theme get -t {themeId}` to switch to & download that theme

 ## Development workflow